-From sky-high penthouses to ground-level lofts, these are the kitchens we’re crushing on
+From sky-high penthouses to ground-level lofts, these are the condo kitchen ideas we’re crushing on

 Compared to their housebound counterparts, modern condo kitchens rarely receive the attention they’re due.
 But whether by original design or reno, they can be as impressive as anything you’ll find in one of Toronto’s Victorians or new builds.
-Below, we take a look at a handful of our favourites.
+Below, we take a look at a handful of our favourites condo kitchen design ideas.

 1. Haunted House